 - French conservatives on Sunday nominated former prime minister François Fillon as their presidential candidate.

-- Alain Juppé, another former prime minister, lost the second voting round in the Republican Party’s first-ever presidential primary with 33 to 67 percent support.
+- Alain Juppé, another former prime minister, lost the second voting round in the Republicans’ first-ever presidential primary with 33 to 67 percent support.

-- Given the unpopularity of the ruling Socialist Party, Fillon immediately becomes the favorite to win the presidency in 2017.
+- Given the unpopularity of the ruling Socialist Party, Fillon is now the favorite to win the presidency in 2017.

 We know who Vladimir Putin wants to win.
 The Russian leader praised Fillon this week as “a highly professional and decent man” and said he would welcome a pro-Russian tilt in French foreign policy.
 “For our part, we will do everything to facilitate [better relations],” Putin said.